reactivesw/DevProc/README.md

 ## Resources for development

 ### GitProcess
-Here we define our base process when we work with github
+Here we define our base process when we work with github.

 ### Guides
 Here you can find some guids for set up develop environments or build environments